JohnnyWeymouth/JS_Version_of_Compare_Names/READ.md

 The only important files are compareNames.mjs and all the json files.
-Everything else is testing.
+Everything else is in testing.